Published: December 16, 2021 Last Updated: August 16, 2022

 If you have a drawer for the tea towels sort out the ones which are stained beyond help, ripped or burnt.
 Either throw or delegate to the rag bag.
 Donate the tea towels which don't absorb water, every home has one or two of these.

-The third or forth drawer, which in a lot of kitchens becomes the junk draw, is always a challenge.
+The third or fourth drawer, which in a lot of kitchens becomes the junk draw, is always a challenge.
 You know, the one which is always a pain to close because it is overflowing with 'stuff'.
 Be brutal.
-Don't keep things 'just in case', if you haven't used it in the last year chances are you never will.
-We find it's helpful to have the bin next to you for this task.
-File all those appliance manuals but check you still have the appliance first.
-Throw out all the take away menus, most restaurants have their menu online now.
+Don't keep things 'just in case', if you haven't used them in the last year chances are you never will.
+We find it helpful to have the bin next to you for this task.
+File all those appliance manuals but check if you still have the appliance first.
+Throw out all the takeaway menus, most restaurants have their menu online now.
 Only keep the miscellaneous items which need to be kept in the kitchen.

 Don't you feel great!
 You'll be surprised what a difference these small changes make to how you work in your kitchen.
 Our next post will cover decluttering the pantry, glassware and crockery cabinets.